History of Georgia (U.S. state)

 The history of Georgia in the United States of America spans pre-Columbian time to the present-day U.S. state of Georgia.
-The area was inhabited by Native American tribes for thousands of years.
+The area was inhabited by Aboriginal tribes for thousands of years.
 A modest Spanish presence was established in the late 16th century, mostly centered on Catholic missions.
 The Spanish had largely withdrawn from the territory by the early 18th century, although they had settlements in nearby Florida.
 They had little influence historically in what would become Georgia.
 (Most Spanish place names in Georgia date from the 19th century, not from the age of colonization.)

 Georgia was founded by James Oglethorpe in 1732.
 Oglethorpe envisioned the new colony as a refuge for the debtors who crowded London prisons; however, no such prisoners were among the initial settlers.
 Military concerns were a far more motivating force for the British government, which wanted Georgia (named for King George II) as a buffer zone to protect South Carolina and its other southern colonies against incursions from Florida by the Spanish, Britain’s greatest rival for North American territory.
 As a result, a series of fortifications was built along the coast, and on several occasions, most notably the Battle of Bloody Marsh on St. Simons Island, British troops that were commanded and financed by Oglethorpe kept the Spanish at bay.

 European Americans began to settle in Georgia, although it was territory of both the Creek and the Cherokee nations.
 They pressured state and the federal government to remove the Indians.
-After Indian Removal in the 1830s, under President Jackson, the pace of settlement by European Americans increased rapidly.
+After Indian Removal in the 1830s, under President Andrew Jackson, the pace of settlement by European Americans increased rapidly.
 The new cotton gin, invented at the end of the 18th century, enabled the profitable processing of short-staple cotton, which could now be grown in the inland and upcountry regions.
 This change stimulated the cotton boom in Georgia and much of the Deep South, resulting in cotton being a main economic driver, cultivated on slave labor.
-Based on enslaved labor, planters cleared and developed large cotton plantations.
+Based on enslaved labor, predominantly enslaved black Africans, planters cleared and developed large cotton plantations.
 Many became immensely wealthy, but most of the yeomen whites did not own slaves and worked family subsistence farms.